rush1818/ingest/README.md

 ### Implementation Timeline
 **Day 1**:
 Setup skeleton of all files and the entry file for Webpack.
-Work on Maze script.
+Work on board script.
 Goals for the day:
 * Setup Webpack
-* Get a basic maze and game to render on the canvas
+* Get a basic board and game to render on the canvas

 **Day 2**
-Improve Maze to handle collisions.
-Create `ball` and place it in maze.
-Setup keyboard listeners to move ball in maze.
+Create `ball` and place it on the board.
+Setup keyboard listeners to move ball.
 Goal of the day:
-* Complete `maze`
+* Render `ball`
-* Render `ball` in maze
+* Handle collisions of balls

 **Day 3**
-Write `game` to handle overall game logic.
-Add obstacles along the maze.
+Write `game` to handle overall game logic

 **Day 4**